a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 File > Quit.
 Launch DeskTop again.
 Ensure the window is restored.
 Try to drag-select volume icons.
 Verify that they are selected.

 * Launch DeskTop.
 Select a volume icon, where the volume contains no files.
 Special > Get Size.
 Verify that numbers are shown (0) for number of files and space used.
 * Launch DeskTop.
+Select a volume icon, where the volume contains no files.
+File > Get Info.
+Verify that numbers are shown for number of files (0) and space used (a few K).
+* Launch DeskTop.
 Select a file icon.
 Special > Get Size.
 Verify that the size shown is correct.
 Select a directory.
 Special > Get Size, and dismiss.
 Now select the original file icon again, and Special > Get Size.
 Verify that the size shown is still correct.
+* Launch DeskTop.
+Select a file icon.
+File > Get Info.
+Verify that the size shown is correct.
+Select a directory.
+File > Get Info, and dismiss.
+Now select the original file icon again, and File > Get Info.
+Verify that the size shown is still correct.
 * Use real hardware, not an emulator.
 Launch DeskTop.
 Select a volume icon.
 Special > Get Size.
 Verify that a "The specified path name is invalid." alert is not shown.
+* Use real hardware, not an emulator.
+Launch DeskTop.
+Select a volume icon.
+File > Get Info.
+Verify that a "The specified path name is invalid." alert is not shown.

 * Launch DeskTop.
 Select a volume with more than 255 files in a folder (e.g. Total Replay).
 Special > Get Size.
 Verify that the count finishes.
 * Launch DeskTop.
+Select a volume with more than 255 files in a folder (e.g. Total Replay).
+File > Get Info.
+Verify that the count finishes.
+* Launch DeskTop.
 Create a folder.
 Place a file of known size (e.g. 17K) in the folder.
 Select the folder.
 Special > Get Size.
+Verify that 2 files are counted, and that the size is the same as the file size or slightly larger (e.g. 17K or 18K) but not twice the size of the file (e.g. 33K).
+* Launch DeskTop.
+Create a folder.
+Place a file of known size (e.g. 17K) in the folder.
+Select the folder.
+File > Get Info.
 Verify that 2 files are counted, and that the size is the same as the file size or slightly larger (e.g. 17K or 18K) but not twice the size of the file (e.g. 33K).

 * Launch DeskTop.
 Select a volume.
 File > Open.
 Verify that the volume icon is dimmed but still selected.
 * Launch DeskTop.
 Double-click a volume.
 Verify that the volume icon is still selected.